bertilxi/Phreatic/README.md

 ### Objectives

-* Be Awesome.
+- Be Awesome.
-* Be super simple.
-No, really, simple or nothing.
+- Be super simple.
-* Well tested.
+- Well tested.
 Dependency Injection is the base of well a architectured system.

 ### Inspiration

-* Spring framework
+- Spring framework
-* Angular
+- Angular
-* InversifyJS
+- InversifyJS
-* typescript-ioc
+- typescript-ioc

 ### Features

-* Solves circular dependencies.
+- Solves circular dependencies.
-* Zero dependencies.
+- Zero dependencies.
-* Isomorphic/Universal.
+- Isomorphic/Universal.
-* Inspired by **KISS** and **SOLID** principles.
+- Inspired by **KISS** and **SOLID** principles.
-* Lazy dependency resolution.
+- Lazy dependency resolution.
-* Lightweigth **(~1kb GZIPPED)**.

 ### Caveats

-* We do not deal with the circular dependencies made by **you and your imports**. _Please avoid doing the following kind of imports `A => B => C => A`_.
+- We do not deal with the circular dependencies made by **you and your imports**. _Please avoid doing the following kind of imports `A => B => C => A`_.
 Just use `@Inject("className")`.
-* For runtime/complexity reasons, **there is no constructor injection**.
-* Because the system that use the Injector could have a complex bussiness logic (dealing with asynchronicity and whatnot), there is an `OnInit` interface (inspired by angular implementation) to implement an `onInit()` callback in any Injectable, to run the code when all dependencies are ready to be resolved.
+- Because the system that use the Injector could have a complex bussiness logic (dealing with asynchronicity and whatnot), there is an `OnInit` interface (inspired by angular implementation) to implement an `onInit()` callback in any Injectable, to run the code when all dependencies are ready to be resolved.
 Followed by a `ready()` callback to run when you know that your system is ready to do the dependency resolution, usually the bootstraping or init, after importing everything you need.

 ### Example